 If you share your finances with your partner (or even your CPA), it’s easy to share your financial information with Tiller.

-The nice thing is, you can decide what specific information you want to share.
+The nice thing is, you can decide what specific information you want to share from your linked accounts.
 And also how you want to share it.

-You can control whether or not the other person can edit and how long they have access to the information you share.
+You can control whether or not the other person can edit your net worth tracker, budget spreadsheet, or other financial transactions and sheets and how long they have access to the information you share.

-Your Tiller data is fully encrypted just like your bank.
+Your Tiller data is fully encrypted just like your bank or credit union.
 Also, you are the only person who can see what’s in your Tiller sheets (unless you share your information, of course).

-Tiller’s access to your accounts is limited to read-only, and no one from Tiller can see your financial data.
+Tiller’s access to your savings and checking accounts, credit card spending, and other financial account transactions, is limited to read-only, and no one from Tiller can see your financial data.

 Tiller offers a free 30-day trial.
 After the first 30 days, Tiller will charge your credit card if you don’t cancel.
-Tiller costs $59/year (about $5/month).
+Tiller costs $79/year (less than $7/month).
 You can cancel at any time.

 Tiller has a series of tutorials that take you through the setup process (which only took me a few minutes).
 There are also many articles on their site to help you learn to use the templates or sheets.